 What YouTube Demonetization Built

 Most creators treat demonetization as a death sentence.
-For comparison, David Dobrik, another Type 7 creator, saw his empire crater when controversy hit; he retreated.
+For comparison, David Dobrik, another Type 7 creator, saw his empire crater when controversy hit and retreated.
 Kyle accelerated.
-NELK got demonetized early because YouTube pulled their ad revenue over prank content that kept pushing boundaries.
-Arrests at a Target in Mississippi.
-An arrest for impersonating a mall security officer in Texas.
-A warrant in Ohio after a fake drunk-driving prank.
-A college party at Illinois State University during COVID that got them investigated by local officials.
+NELK got demonetized early because the prank content kept colliding with the platform rules: arrested at a Target in Mississippi, arrested for impersonating a mall security officer in Texas, a warrant in Ohio after a fake drunk-driving prank, an Illinois State college party during COVID that local officials wound up investigating.

 Every incident was content.
 Every consequence was fuel.